CAN’T CATCH YOUR BREATH— BUT YOUR OXYGEN IS NORMAL

 The Lyme and Babesia Connection

-Babesia is a tick-borne parasite that infects red blood cells.
-It can impair oxygen delivery at the tissue level—even when blood oxygen saturation appears normal.
-The body senses a mismatch between oxygen availability and demand, and responds by increasing respiratory drive.
+Babesia infects red blood cells and can impair oxygen delivery at the tissue level—even when oxygen saturation appears normal.

 Why This Gets Missed

-Most clinicians aren’t trained to connect shortness of breath with normal oxygen levels to tick-borne illness.
-When standard tests are normal, the workup often stops.
+Most clinicians are not trained to connect shortness of breath with normal oxygen levels to tick-borne illness.

 What Recovery Can Look Like

-When Babesia is identified and treated, many patients notice gradual improvement:
+When Babesia is identified and treated, patients may notice:

 What to Ask Your Clinician